 Being aware of triggers and avoiding certain foods and drink that can aggravate the condition is one of the best ways to control your symptoms.
 Triggers will often be different for different people so it’s important to be aware of your own personal triggers in order to keep a flare up at bay.

 There are treatments available from your GP if your symptoms worsen or you aren’t seeing any improvement.
-Treatment is generally given on a long term basis, however, it is not unusual for sufferers to experience periods of time where they are symptom free.
+Treatment is generally given on a long term basis, however, it is not unusual for sufferers to experience periods of time when they are symptom free.

 There are numerous creams and gels available which can be applied to the affected area to reduce the symptoms.
 Oral antibiotics can also be prescribed by your GP.
 This is usually only recommended in more severe cases and is particularly helpful in reducing spots and blemishes.